ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 type(c)
 ```

-Additionally, if you divide an integer with another integer in python, you will
+Additionally, if you divide an integer with another integer in Python, you will
 get a float:
 ```{code-cell}
 c = 4 / 4